shishenyxx/PASM/README.md

 --------------
 ## 2. Versions and updates:

-For the calculation of confidence intervals, you can choose [exact binomial confidence interval in R](https://www.rdocumentation.org/packages/stats/versions/3.6.2/topics/binom.test) ([Clopper-Pearson interval](https://en.wikipedia.org/wiki/Binomial_proportion_confidence_interval) by default), or the iterative methods which consider the base qualities from each base, described in <i>[Xu , Yang, and Wu et al. Wei and Zhang.
+For the calculation of confidence intervals, you can choose [exact binomial confidence interval in R](https://www.rdocumentation.org/packages/stats/versions/3.6.2/topics/binom.test) ([Clopper-Pearson interval](https://en.wikipedia.org/wiki/Binomial_proportion_confidence_interval) by default), or the iterative methods which consider the base qualities from each base, described in <i>[Xu, Yang, and Wu et al. Wei and Zhang.
 2015](https://doi.org/10.1002/humu.22819)</i> and <i>[Yang and Liu et al. Wu, Wei, and Zhang.
 2017](https://doi.org/10.1038/s41598-017-15814-7)</i>, different versions of scripts are available.

 ### Snakemake pipelines:

-A [Snakemake pipeline](https://github.com/shishenyxx/PASM/tree/master/Snakemake_pipeline) with exact binomial CIs and detailed annotations was implemented by Xin Xu and Xiaoxu Yang, with great input form Martin Breuss, the pipeline is based on the Python scripts written by Xin Xu and a previous Snakemake pipeline written by Martin Breuss and Renee D. George.
+A [Snakemake pipeline](https://github.com/shishenyxx/PASM/tree/master/Snakemake_pipeline) with exact binomial CIs and detailed annotations was implemented by Xin Xu and Xiaoxu Yang, with great input from Martin Breuss, the pipeline is based on the Python scripts written by Xin Xu and a previous Snakemake pipeline written by Martin Breuss and Renee D. George.
 (2019-08-12)